abhyaasa/app/dev-notes.md

 ### gulp

-`$ gulp help` provides an annotated list of gulp project management tasks.
+Running `gulp help` provides an annotated list of gulp project management tasks.

-`$ gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
+`gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
 This avoids superfluous version control changes, as script injection order is unpredictable.

 The `g` script runs shortcuts in the gulp `cmdAliases` configuration variable.
 For example, `$ g si` initiates the most common debugging run.
-This runs `$ gulp cmd si | tee temp/cmd.txt`, which runs `$ gulp si -i`, which runs the default gulp test build tasks and then `$ ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`, with output appearing on the console and saved in `temp/cmd.txt`. `$ g help` lists the aliases.
+This runs `gulp cmd si | tee temp/cmd.txt`, which runs `gulp si -i`, which runs the default gulp test build tasks and then `$ ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`, with output appearing on the console and saved in `temp/cmd.txt`. `$ g help` lists the aliases.

 ## Config